lpereira/lwan/README.md

   - Minimal system calls
   - Hand-crafted HTTP request parser
   - Files are served using the most efficient way according to their size
-    - No copies between k ernel and userland for files larger than 16KiB
+    - No copies between kernel and userland for files larger than 16KiB
     - Smaller files are sent using vectored I/O of memory-mapped buffers
     - Header overhead is considered before compressing small files
   - Mostly wait-free multi-threaded design
   - Diminute code base with roughly 7200 lines of C code

 It is now transitioning into a fully working, capable HTTP server.
 It is not, however, as feature-packed as other popular web servers.
-But it is **free software**, so scratching your own itches and making LWan hum the way you want it to is possible.
+But it is [free software](http://www.gnu.org/philosophy/free-sw.html), so scratching your own itches and making Lwan hum the way you want it to is possible.

 Features include: